 The genus Helianthus includes the much loved annual sunflower, Helianthus annuus, as well as several perennial species that make great, long-blooming garden plants.
 These are late season flowers, blooming at the end of summer and into the fall.
-The daisy-like flowers are smaller than their annual cousins, but they are profuse and long lasting.
+The daisy-like perennial flowers are smaller than their annual cousins, but they are profuse and long-lasting.

 These are very tough plants, with native species found everywhere from bogs to prairies.

 - Leaves: The dark green leaves can be heart-shaped or narrow and lance-shaped.
 The plants are multi-branched and tend to clump, although some varieties can travel by running rhizomes.

 - Flowers: Daisy-like yellow and gold flowers with center disks will vary slightly from species to species.
 There are single and double flowering varieties.